4.72 from 14 reviews

 Servings: 8 hearty slices

-Carrot Cake Bread is a delicious quick bread, easier to make compared to a layered carrot cake, it's moist and filled with carrot cake flavor.
-It's finished off with a to-die-for cream cheese frosting and a sprinkle of cinnamon.
+My Carrot Cake Bread is a delicious and moist quick bread, easier to make compared to a layered carrot cake, and filled with carrot cake flavor.
+It's finished with a luscious and decadent cream cheese frosting slathered on top!
+Each slice is packed with the natural sweetness of carrots, complemented by hints of cinnamon, nutmeg, and vanilla.

 Ingredients